Repost from 2015-2016. Edited, updated, and corrected.

 Let me conclude this post with a heartfelt, honest appeal from non-Christians to Evangelicals bent on witnessing to family and friends during the Christmas season:

-Most of us who are non-Christians will spend the Christmas holiday surrounded by Christmas.
+Most of us who are non-Christians will spend the Christmas holiday surrounded by believers.
 In many instances, we will be the only non-Christian in the room.
-While we love the Christmas season, with its bright colors, feasts, and family gatherings, contemplating the fact that we will be the only atheist at the family Christmas gathering can be stressful.
+While we love the Christmas season — with its bright colors, feasts, and family gatherings — contemplating the fact that we will be the only atheist at the family Christmas gathering can be stressful.
 We understand that Christmas is considered a Christian holiday.
-When Christian prayers are uttered we will respectfully bow our heads.
+When Christian prayers are uttered, we will respectfully bow our heads.
 When Christmas carols are sung around the hearth, we will likely join in (many of us like singing Christmas songs).
 We will do our best to blend in.

 Please, for one day, when we are all gathered together in expression of our love for one another, leave Jesus and your religion at the door.
 By all means, if you must talk about Jesus, seek out like-minded Christian family members and talk to them.
-When talking to us, how about we agree to talk about the things we have in common: family, childhood experiences, and our favorite football team
+When talking to us, let’s agree to talk about the things we have in common: family, childhood experiences, and our favorite football team.